 What must be observed during the process

 Amazon will collect the Swiss customs duties and import VAT from the customer and ensure their correct payment to the Swiss tax authorities upon import of the package.
 For sales partners who do not use FBA, nothing will change and they can continue their business as before.

 FBA sellers who generate sales of more than CHF 100,000 per year with small consignments to Switzerland must register for VAT in Switzerland and pay the corresponding VAT.

 FBA sellers who do not wish to sell their products in Switzerland must explicitly object to export to the Swiss Confederation at Seller Central.

 Online traders who do not use FBA and export to Switzerland themselves must continue to take care of customs duties and import turnover tax themselves.

-Assessment of our partner GJS-Consulting on these innovations
+Assessment of our partner GJS Fiscal on these innovations

-This development is certainly promising for smaller retailers, since they can sell their articles on the Swiss market again via Amazon .
-In the medium term, however, it is becoming apparent that traders will have to register in Switzerland via a fiscal representative in any case.
-Dr Roger Gothmann and Gerrit Schröder of GJS-Consulting have published the following blog post on the subject of fiscal representation eCommerce Switzerland and also held a webinar.
+This development is certainly promising for smaller traders, as they will be able to sell their articles on the Swiss market again via Amazon .
+In the medium term, however, it is becoming apparent that traders will have to register in Switzerland via a fiscal representation in any case.
+On the topic of fiscal representation eCommerce Switzerland, Dr. Roger Gothmann and Gerrit Schröder from GJS Fiscal have published the following blog post and also held a webinar.